denial

 A few kids from her high school had gone away to “therapeutic” high schools or boot camps, but none of those were close friends.
 We just hoped that things would get better as time went on and that our daughter’s drug experimentation would be short-lived.

-Denial is defined in the New Oxford American Dictionary as a psychology failure to acknowledge an unacceptable truth or emotion or to admit it into consciousness, used as a defense mechanism:
+Denial is defined in the New Oxford American Dictionary as a psychological failure to acknowledge an unacceptable truth or emotion or to admit it into consciousness, used as a defense mechanism:

-You may be a parent who also finds yourself in denial because you feel that you are not going to be in control, you are out of our comfort zone or because of the fear that it will bring shame to your family.
+You may be a parent who also finds yourself in denial because you feel that you are not going to be in control, you are out of your comfort zone, or because of the fear that it will bring shame to your family.

 When you discover that your child is using drugs or alcohol, you may rush to find answers, or you may ignore the signs, hoping the problem will go away on its own.